KittyMac/Figurehead/README.md

 # Figurehead

-Collection of definition files for HTML5 using Pamphlet
+Used by apps which want to generate HTML using the Pamphlet preprocessor.